 1. Press the Settings button in the top right of the screen.

 3. Press Save.

 4. In the Forms to AODocs sidebar, press the Refresh button.
 A new item, Form submitter, is displayed.

 5. Select the Edit button next to Form submitter.

 6. Select the AODocs property you want the email addresses to be imported to.
 Only String, Person and Dynamic category properties are available for selection.

-Note: Make sure the field you select isn’t already matched with one of your form questions.
-If you set up two mappings to the same AODocs property (one from a question on the form and another by collecting end-user email addresses) the AODocs property will be populated with data from the question on the form.
+Note: Make sure the property you select isn’t already matched with one of your form questions.
+If you set up two mappings to the same AODocs property (one from a question on the form and another by collecting end user email addresses) the AODocs property will be populated with data from the question on the form.

 7. Press Save to validate the mapping.
-When a user submits a form, their email address will be imported to the selected property.
+When a user submits a form, their email address is imported to the selected property.

-Note: If you activate the Collect email addresses option in Google Forms but don’t select an AODocs property to collect them, the email address of the end-user will still be displayed in the Description property of the created documents.
+Note: If you activate the Collect email addresses option in Google Forms but don’t select an AODocs property to collect them, the email address of the end user is included in the description of the created documents.